Barry Waterfront: Culture

 The Barry Waterfront Festival is an annual event held in September.
 Historically, the Tall Ships Festival has been part of the Barry Waterfront Festival, although construction issues at the waterfront effected the Tall Ships event in 2013.
 The Prince William and Tenacious tallships were a significant local attraction on the waterfront.

 Features

-It contains a Morrisons supermarket, a KFC, Halfords, Pets at Home, Argos, Poundstretcher, the Waterfront Medical Practice, Barry Waterfront Centre (also hosting Charles Church), a housing estate, and a branch of the Premier Inn.
+It contains a Morrisons supermarket, a KFC, Halfords, Pets at Home, Argos, B&M, Burger King, Starbucks, Costa Coffee, the Waterfront Medical Practice, Barry Waterfront Centre (also hosting Charles Church), a housing estate, and a branch of the Premier Inn.
 To the south of the retail park are modern apartments along the waterfront, known as David's Wharf, along Y Rhodfa.